changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 Since this is the optimal $Q$ function, the optimal policy of the agent should just be to do whatever action has the highest $Q$ value.
 You should find that this means no matter which cell the agent is on, the agent should move right.
+This should agree with your previous exercise result where you independently came up with the optimal policy.

 We're now going to use Bellman's equation to iteratively update our $Q$ function and train our $Q$ function to go from random initial values to the correct